 If you cannot adopt me, please consider sponsoring me.
 Make a tax-deductible donation to help CRUSA buy the Viokase-V that I need to take twice daily by clicking on the paypal button below (I thank you!):

-Otis is an 9 year old male Cairn Terrier who was surrendered to CRUSA by his owner after the owner became ill and could no longer afford to care for Otis.
+Otis is a 10 year old male Cairn Terrier who was surrendered to CRUSA by his owner after the owner became ill and could no longer afford to care for Otis.

 I Am HouseTrained and Crate Trained

 Otis is housetrained but of course if left alone for long periods, he may have an accident.
 Otis sleeps in his crate at night.